Maniteja0126/DrawSync/README.md

-# DrawSync - Excalidraw Clone with WebSockets
+# DrawSync - Emphasizes real-time collaborative drawing.

 DrawSync is a real-time collaborative whiteboard application based on Excalidraw.
 It enables multiple users to join the same room and collaborate on a shared project with real-time editing features.